ory/ladon/README.md

 # ladon
-Ladon guardens your resources.
+Ladon guards your resources.
 A twelve-factor go server for your authorization needs.
 Backed by postgres.